Award information, including requirements and deadlines, is available here.

 Applications are considered for approval by the Graduate Committee, according to award deadlines.

-1) Travelers should be aware of and adher to the Rice University policy and procedures for travel -
+1) Travelers should be aware of and adhere to the Rice University policy for travel:

 2) Students are expected to apply for outside funding whenever possible to defray costs to the department.
 Outside funding support received after submitting the travel request must be reported to the Graduate Program Administrator.
 The amount of outside funding may be deducted from the amount provided by the Department of Art History.